Last updated: Jan, 2021

 Better said: We need "Now" to contemplate existence, thus dividing the canvass into a past and a future, creating a flow of time.
-This canvass is all of time seeming to exist at once, The Block Universe, as one branch of ontology hypothesizes and this proposal endorsed in the previous chapter -- all of time already in place.
+This canvass is all of time seeming to exist at once, The Block Universe, as one branch of ontology hypothesizes and this proposal endorsed in the previous chapter – all of eternity already in place.

 Scientists have recently worked out that not all creatures see at the same speed.
 Pigeons, for example, may register change at double our rate per second, slowing down life for these fast flying birds, making it easier for them to spot a food source, land on a branch and avoid predators.
 House flies register an incredible 250 frames in a second, making time crawl by and your chances of swatting them with a newspaper nigh on impossible.

-Scientists have tested the flicker fusion rates of a number of conscious creatures, including us humans, from super fast flies to rather slow turtles.
+Scientists have tested the flicker fusion rates of a number of conscious creatures, from super fast flies to rather slow turtles.
 And, as is so often the case with science, both ends of this scale will no doubt one day surprise us.
-Geological time is measured in millions of years and often described to us for our encapsulation as if a thousand years were mere seconds in length.
+Geological time is measured in millions of years and often described to us for our encapsulation as though a thousand years were mere seconds in length.
 What if they were?
-It is entirely possible that a conscious entity might experience the flow of time super-slow, where a single frame of awareness occurs just once, say, every 250 years -- or a Pluto year.
+It is entirely possible that a conscious entity might experience the flow of time super-slow, where a single frame of awareness occurs just once, say, every 250 years – or a Pluto year.

-The suggestion that immobile, inert objects like liquids and crystals could possibly be attuned to time, or be in the least bit conscious, will strike most of us as silly.
+The suggestion that inert objects like liquids and crystals could possibly be attuned to time, or be in the least bit conscious, will strike most of us as silly.
 And it is, from our perspective.
 However, we should be cautious of considering that what we see and believe is the absolute truth (just ask a fly).
-It is not the realm of fantasy to suggest that a conscious entity might be aware of mountains rising, continents adrift and ice-ages coming and going.
-Our planet may well be more alive than we give it credit for.
+While it may be the realm of fantasy to suggest that a conscious entity could be aware of mountains rising, continents adrift and ice-ages coming and going, our planet "Gaia" may well be more alive than we give her credit for.

-What we are doing by being aware of time's flow at 30 frames per second is slowing down the periods between moments to a rate efficient for our purposes.
+What we are doing by being aware of time's flow at 30-ish frames per second is slowing down the periods between moments to a rate efficient for our purposes.
 This is not an illusion, it's how time works: a representation of a fraction of time's vast breadth.
-In order to see all of time the processing power of our brains would have to be immense.
+In order to see all of time, the processing power of our brains would have to be immense... infinite.

-One could argue, the mere fact that there is a difference between a past and a future, forces there to be a transition, and it is NOT our conscious consideration that influences the flow of time.
-Reaching equilibrium is a natural and well studied trend in nature, from osmosis to temperature and pressure variances, so a difference between now and then in time may just be a balancing act.
+One could argue this: The mere fact that there is a difference between a past and a future, forces there to be a transition, and it is NOT our conscious consideration that influences the flow of time.
+Reaching equilibrium is a natural and well studied trend in nature, from osmosis to temperature and pressure neutralization, so a difference between now and then in time may just be a balancing act.
 Another word for which is, Entropy.

 Entropy, or Time's Arrow, is one view of how time can be said to flow.
 Things break but they do not un-break.
 There is only one direction and that is towards chaos.
 Quantum Physics might disagree, as it likes to argue that sub-atomic particles may wish to do things in reverse; but on a macro scale we don't seem to be heading for birth.
 So, entropy is the redistribution of energy in time.
 It is described by the second law of Thermodynamics as the passing of energy from useful levels to ever less useful levels, in decline.

-With respect to time, therefore, entropy is said to increase with this redistribution process, from a state of perfection in the past and little chance of change, to a state of more possibilities due to more freedom in the future.
+Whether this decline has a consistent and steady rate is yet to be determined.
+Entropy is said to increase with this redistribution process, from a state of perfection in the past and little chance of change, to a state of more possibilities due to more freedom in the future.
 This suggests progress, however it is a linear model, where energy flows from a beginning (perfection) towards an end (chaos).

 Most modern conjecture on time revolves around Einstein's theories of Relativity, where Space-Time is the leading component.
 It insinuates time's irrelevance to some degree, but, by the same token, places time and space firmly together in formalizing existence.
 And that existence all began with "The Big Bang".

 The Big Bang is understandably thought of as the beginning of time.
-So, where there is a beginning there is, no doubt, an end.
+So, where there is a beginning there is, by consequence, an end.
 Ending is relative to something that continues.
-Stopping means the prospect of starting -- forwards or backwards?
+Stopping means the prospect of starting – forwards or backwards?
 All these issues need reconciling, if we are to believe in the flow of time.

 Enter the theory of cycles.
-If Cyclical Time can adequately square all these round pegs, where does that leave the Big Bang?
+If Cyclical Time can adequately round all these square pegs, where does that leave the Big Bang?